sinkthemall/Do-an-mat-ma-hoc/README.md

 # AES Security and Vulnerability: An Overview of Existing and Potential Attacks
 ### Purpose

+- Securing data is one of the most important things on Internet, protecting user's informations, financial trancstion, ... from hackers .
+An popular securing encryption algorithm nowadays is AES - stand for Advance Encryption Standard.
+AES has been used widely in important systems, keeping secret, data safely.
+Without proper knowledge about AES, or understanding its mechanic wrong could lead to several issues, causing bad consequences : personal data leaking, blackmail on sensitive data, ...
+Therefore, it is very important to understanding about how AES work, how it affect data and its vulnerabilites.
+This project providing an overview about AES, some potential vulnerabilities and solutions to keep data safe.

 ### Scenario
-- AES is an encrpytion algorithm used widely in order to protect user's information, financial trancsaction, medical profiles, ...
+- AES is an encryption algorithm used widely in order to protect user's information, financial trancsaction, medical profiles, ...
 - As same as many encrypting algorithms, it's not impossuble to attack AES.
 - Understanding its vulnerabilities provides knowledges to develop more secure way to protect user's information.
 ### Goal